 Hubspot’s Social Inbox measures ROI from content distribution via social media.
 The service allows you to view data based on lots of factors like keywords, leads, mentions etc.

 If you utilize an email service such as MailChimp, AWeber or Constant Contact, they will provide campaign analytics like: open rate, click- through rate, bounce rate, unsubscribe rate, and so on.

 Tracking your content marketing success allows you to make adjustments and improvements to boost the performance of your content.

 Now that we have covered the initial knowledge base on content marketing and the how-to, it should be evident that doing content marketing right is not easy.
 In fact, many people prefer to use our content marketing services to create quality content and distribute it on relevant platforms to reach their target audience.

 If you are intending to reach out to your target audience through third-party marketing service, then Adsy can be a great solution for that.
 Before you order content to be created and distributed, you need to consider your target audience, the desired post length, how much SEO optimization you need, and the purpose you want the content for.

 How does Adsy work?
-Once you have registered and logged in to your Adsy account, you will have access to both publisher and marketer interfaces.
-Publishers are website owners that receive offers from marketers to create and place content on their platforms for a fee.
+Once you have registered and logged in to your Adsy account, you will have access to both publisher and buyer interfaces.
+Publishers are website owners that receive offers from buyers to create and place content on their platforms for a fee.

-Marketers are clients looking for publishers to either (1) create and place content on the platform of their choice for a fee or (2) publish marketers’ own content on the platform of their choice for a fee.
+Buyers are clients looking for publishers to either (1) create and place content on the platform of their choice for a fee or (2) publish buyers’ own content on the platform of their choice for a fee.

-All in all, Adsy is a unique content marketing and publishing service that brings together marketers and experienced publishers.
+All in all, Adsy is a unique content marketing and publishing service that brings together buyers and experienced publishers.